 How Many Plays Can You Install and Still Play Fast?

 When asked about the philosophy behind the 26 plays, Longo said,

 “You can’t be instinctive in running 145 plays.
 You just can’t do it.
 All 145 might be the best plays in all of college football, but we can’t be good at all of them, and all of them don’t mesh together.
 You know they don’t fit in and jive with each other.
 It’s just a hodgepodge of different plays that work, and a lot of times those plays work because they are packaged with other plays.
 We aren’t going to put anything in the offense unless it fits the package and system we are running, and it complements it.
 We cut it off at 26, and that’s just over the years what we feel is the saturation point.”

 His Flood Concept is an example.
-In the introduction to this clinic, Coach Longo makes the point that they want to teach it in a way the quarterback doesn’t have a lot of learning to do (which allows him to play instinctively), yet they can present multiple pictures to the defense.
+In the following video, Coach Longo makes the point that they want to teach it in a way the quarterback doesn’t have a lot of learning to do (which allows him to play instinctively), yet they can present multiple pictures to the defense:

 The consistency is in how it is taught with every player having a precise way to run the route.
 Specifically, the details given to the players once learned allow them to play fast regardless of the variation given.
 As an example, Coach Longo explains how the post will always break on the fifth step with the outside foot.
-He explains it here:
+He explains it in this video:

-Here’s the Post Climb Concept explained by Coach Longo:
+Here’s a video of the Post Climb Concept explained by Coach Longo: